Munsey History, Family Crest & Coats of Arms

 Another branch moved north into Cumberland soon after the Conquest: Hammond Monceaux was Sheriff of Cumberland in 1290, and it is there that the Mounsey branch is thought to have arisen.

 About this time, Walter de Muncy, 1st Baron Muncy (d. c.
 1309), was summoned to Parliament and was accordingly granted a peerage on 6 February 1299.
 This gentleman may be the same person referenced at Thornton in the West Riding of Yorkshire in early times.
 "This place in the reign of Edward I. belonged to Walter de Muncey, who obtained from that monarch the grant of a weekly market, and a fair on the festival of St. Thomas the Martyr and four following days."

 Early History of the Munsey family

-Another 267 words (19 lines of text) covering the years 1377, 1291, 1296, 1395 and 1686 are included under the topic Early Munsey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Munsey research.
+Another 134 words (10 lines of text) covering the years 1377, 1291, 1296, 1395 and 1686 are included under the topic Early Munsey History in all our PDF Extended History products and printed products wherever possible.

 Munsey Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Mounsey, Mounsie, Mouncie, Mouncey, Mouncy, Muncey, Muncie, Mounceaus, Monceaux, Monceux, Monse and many more.

 Early Notables of the Munsey family (pre 1700)